Sewing Machine Friction Clutch vs. Posi-Pin® Safety Shear

 One of the most important features on our Sailrite® Ultrafeed® Sewing Machines is the Posi-Pin® Clutching System (Patent #7438009).
 This patented innovation is our answer to outdated, but still commonly used, friction clutches.
 The Posi-Pin was invented by Sailrite owner Matt Grant and came from a desire to solve the issue of slip-prone, power-robbing friction clutches.
 Simply put, a clutch slips when the balance wheel rotates but the needle can’t pierce the fabric.
 Our Posi-Pin Clutching System prevents any slippage whatsoever and eliminates residual loss of power, allowing the needle to power through any material type and thickness every time — guaranteed.

 What Is a Sewing Machine Clutch?

 A clutch is a mechanism used to disengage the operation of the sewing machine for bobbin winding.
 Doing so is important on lock stitch machines to refill the bobbin thread without having to remove your work from under the needle of the machine.
 Otherwise, if the machine were allowed to operate, the needle would repetitively punch holes in the fabric, weakening it.
 The most common type of clutch is called a friction clutch.
 Sailrite offers something far better: the Posi-Pin Clutching System.

 What Is a Friction Clutch?

 Before we explain the Posi-Pin System, you first need to understand how a standard friction clutch operates.
-A friction clutch system consists of a long drive shaft that runs the length of the machine and ends with a special bushing to which the balance wheel (also known as the flywheel) is attached.
+A friction clutch system consists of a long drive shaft that runs the length of the machine and ends with a special bushing to which the balance wheel is attached.
 When the balance wheel rotates, it either turns or doesn’t turn the drive shaft, depending on how the clutch is set.
 Setting the clutch in the “locked” position causes the sewing machine to function and, ultimately, produce stitches.